zaquino1/Algorithms/README.md

 Using this repository as reference and a tool for future use cases.

+Credits to "Algorithms 4th Edition" - Sedgewick & Wayne